TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is the Protein Concentration Calculator?
+What the Protein Concentration Calculator Actually Does

 The Beer-Lambert Law and the A280 Method

-The A280 method is based on the Beer-Lambert law: absorbance equals the molar extinction coefficient times the concentration times the path length (A = ε × c × l).
-For a standard 1 cm path length cuvette, concentration in mg/mL equals absorbance at 280 nm divided by the specific extinction coefficient of the protein in units of mL per mg per cm.
-Proteins absorb at 280 nm because the aromatic amino acids tryptophan and tyrosine contain pi electron systems that absorb UV light at that wavelength.
-Proteins with many tryptophan residues have high extinction coefficients; proteins with none (such as collagen) cannot be quantified by A280 at all.
-The ExPASy ProtParam tool calculates the theoretical extinction coefficient from any amino acid sequence, making it the standard reference for A280-based quantification of characterised proteins.
+The A280 method is based on the Beer-Lambert law: A = ε × c × l.
+For a standard 1 cm path length cuvette, concentration in mg/mL equals absorbance at 280 nm divided by the specific extinction coefficient.
+Proteins absorb at 280 nm because the aromatic amino acids tryptophan and tyrosine absorb UV light at that wavelength; proteins with none, such as collagen, cannot be quantified by A280 at all.
+The ExPASy ProtParam tool calculates the theoretical extinction coefficient from any amino acid sequence.
+For unknown proteins, a general approximation of 1.0 per mg/mL per A280 unit is sometimes used, but a protein rich in tryptophan may have an extinction coefficient of 2.5 or higher, meaning the approximation would underestimate concentration by 150 percent.

 Common Protein Assay Methods Compared